SERVICE

 Apply for Mayor's Office Internship Program

-The in-person program offers college students hands-on experience in local government, alongside the Mayor's staff in the areas of communications, policy, government affairs, and community outreach.
+The in-person program offers college students hands-on experience in local government, alongside the Mayor's staff in the areas of communications, policy, government affairs, operations, and community outreach.

 What to know